 Fall.
 3 credits.
-Prerequisites: NS 247 or permission of instructor.
-S-U grades optional.
-M W 2:30-3:45.
-J. Koch.
+Prerequisites: NS 115, NS 247 or permission of instructor.

+T R 8:40-9:55.
+P. Tennant.

-Applications of organization and management principles and theory to foodservice organizations, operations, and nutrition services.
-Emphasis is placed on leadership development, decision making/problem solving; procurement, production, distribution and quality assurance in food and nutrition services; human resource management; and financial planning in food and nutrition services.
-Other experiences may be possible in community foodservice operations.
+The application of management principles and theory to foodservice operations and nutrition services is discussed.
+The systems concept of organization is used.
+Emphasis is placed on leadership development, decision making/problem solving as related to procurement, production, distribution, and quality assurance in food and nutrition services.
+Recipe and menu development projects show the interrelationships of nutrition, labor, equipment, and environmental concerns.
+Marketing strategies and implementation are discussed.